DInA's Small Grants Program

 Small Grants Program for Micronutrient Data and Interventions that Support Vulnerable Populations

+Each year, the Small Grants Program focuses on a specific theme to address critical gaps in micronutrient data.
 The program offers an opportunity for prospective grantees to apply for funding for initiatives that correspond with a range of activities outlined in the call for proposals.
 These activities include:

 • Hosting stakeholder meetings or building coalitions to advocate for micronutrient data collection